Call us at 1(866) 60-SHIFT

 Download web optimized versions of our data charts and infographics.

-Total credit card debt continues to rise in America.
+Global credit card debt continues to rise, and it is no different for the credit card debt in America.
 The data from the Survey of Consumer Finances by the Federal Reserve Bank shows 183 million Americans now have credit cards.
 That number continues to climb each year.

-The amount of consumer debt resulting from increased credit usage will continue to increase as well.
+The amount of consumer and personal debt by country resulting from increased credit usage will continue to increase as well.
+So, what is the average credit card debt in the US?
 The average credit card balance (or debt) in the U.S. is at $6,741 a person.

 As more credit cards are introduced to the public, more purchases are made.
 This doesn’t just include every day purchases, vacations or overspending in general.
 Since 2009, healthcare costs have increased 33% leaving many Americans with high deductibles and having to pay more out-of-pocket for medical costs.
 Some are opting to put these costs on credit.